Crio-Bytes/DSA/Sorting Algorithms/README.md

 >5.
 Which Algorithm is preffered to sort data with minimum time?
 >6.
 If a small amount of data is to be sorted, which algorithm should be used?

+-> Don't Forget to submit your answers in the answers folder.
+Go ahead and post your soltuions there.(If you aren't familier with the working of PR read [this](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request))

 ## REFERENCES: <br/>
 https://www.geeksforgeeks.org/sorting-terminology/ <br/>